-Sampling for this project will begin April 2023 and continue year-round, conditions permitting, with collected samples analyzed for chemical, physical, and biological parameters.
+Sampling for this project continues year-round in 2024, conditions permitting, with collected samples analyzed for chemical, physical, and biological parameters.
 Project laboratory processing and data analysis will continue throughout the year(s) (Table 1).

 A.3 Background and Project Description